Weeks to recognize positive ROI

-GTT, the largest telecommunications company in Guyana, was experiencing delays of 30 days between a customer application and starting services due to slow application processing
+GTT, the largest telecommunications company in Guyana, was experiencing delays of 30 days between a customer application and starting services due to slow application processing.

 ATN International is a global holding company with investments in telecommunications and renewable energy companies.
 Based in Beverly, MA, ATN and its portfolio of subsidiaries invest in and operate telecommunications and renewable energy companies, primarily in the United States, the Caribbean, South America, and Australia.
 In addition, ATN has renewable energy assets in India and software service businesses in Bermuda.
 ATN operates mostly quad play services: wireless wireline broadband and TV services.

 One of ATN's largest subsidiary is Guyana Telephone and Telegraph (GT&T) which is the largest telecommunications and technology provider in Guyana, a country with a population just under 800,000 people; providing mobile, broadband, wireless, TV-OTT, enterprise, and wholesale services for the entire country-about a quarter of a million people.
 GT&T, in many cases, is the only provider in many villages and in certain areas of Guyana.
 ATN has owned GT&T since 1990.
 GT&T has 10 retail stores there where they sell landline services, wireless services, DSL, and broadband services.
-They also provide TV services to individuals, businesses, schools, a mobile money, and e-wallet service.
+They also provide TV services to individuals, businesses, schools, a mobile money, and e-wallet services.

 During a board meeting in Boston in April 2019, the company leaders recognized that RPA could help them speed the process of getting new services out to customers.
 At the time, it was taking 30 days to turn on various services for a customer.
 The issue was not with the physical capabilities on the ground, but with the processing new orders in the back office.
 A 30-day delay in service was impacting sales revenue, the customer experience, network engineering, and billing.